wsvn53/scrcpy-mobile/README.md

 adb tcpip 5555
 ```

+After authorized on your Android devices, scrcpy will continue to connect.

+#### VNC Mode:

+You can switch back to VNC mode by one of the following options:

-**VNC Mode**: Visit the URL scheme [scrcpy2://vnc](scrcpy2://vnc) to switch back to VNC mode.
+- **Option 1**: Visit the URL Scheme by click [scrcpy2://vnc](scrcpy2://vnc)
+- **Option 2**: Type the text `vnc` in the **Host** textbox, then click **Connect**
+- **Option 3**: Type the text `5900` in the **Port** textbox, then click **Connect**

-*Note: The VNC mode can only connect the VNC port that be proxied with websockify, and it's based on noVNC which is a web vnc client, so the performance and experience may not good.*
+> Note: The VNC mode can only connect the VNC port that be proxied with websockify, and it's based on noVNC which is a web vnc client, so the performance and experience may not good.

+#### URL Scheme:

-**URL Scheme:** After changed the options, you can click "Copy URL Scheme" to get the URL Scheme string, and you can create a shortcut in Shorcuts.app for connecting to scrcpy quickly.
+After changed the options, you can click "Copy URL Scheme" to get the URL Scheme string, and you can create a shortcut in Shorcuts.app for connecting to scrcpy quickly.

 ```
 scrcpy2://example.com:5555?bit-rate=4M&max-size=1080
 ```

+#### Telegram Support:

-**Telegram:** If you still have any question, you can join telegram channel:
+If you still have any question, you can join telegram channel:

 [![telegram](screenshots/telegram.png)](https://t.me/joinchat/I_HBlFpB27RkZTRl)